Organs of the United Nations:

-The Secretary-General is Chief Administrative Officer of the Organization, appointed by the General Assembly on the recommendation of the Security Council for a Five-Year and it is the renewable term.
+The Secretary-General is the Chief Administrative Officer of the Organization, appointed by the General Assembly on the recommendation of the Security Council for a Five-Year and it is a renewable term.

-The Secretary-General is a symbol of the Organization’s ideals, and an advocate for all the world’s peoples, especially the poor and vulnerable.
+The Secretary-General is a symbol of the Organization’s ideals, and an advocate for all the world’s people, especially the poor and vulnerable.

 - Secretariat is the organ of the UN and It is the chief administrative office that coordinates and supervises the activities of the UN.

 - The secretariat is headed by a Secretary-General who is appointed by the General Assembly on the recommendation of the security council.